“But when Pharaoh saw that relief had come, he became stubborn. He refused to listen to Moses and Aaron, just as the Lord had predicted.”

 Isn’t it so easy for us to look at Pharaoh and shake our heads in disbelief.
 After numerous plagues that destroyed his crops, land and people, he still refused to surrender and allow the Israelites to go free.

-I sat there for 3 hours while she cried and even screamed a little about how much she hated it, but in the end I prevailed!
+I sat there for 3 hours while she cried and even screamed a little about how much she hated it, but in the end I prevailed.
 She took it and quickly fell asleep.
-Victory!
+Sweet victory.

 The more I thought about this story from the bible though, I realized that we can have an attitude like Pharaoh sometimes.

 Yes, another plague had come.
 Yes, it was awful.
 Yes, it weakened him and his people.
 But once it was over and relief had come, he turned back to his old ways and became stubborn and adamant that the Israelites would not go free.